kazchiong/lost-and-found-android-app/README.md

 ## My Contributions

-This was an individual project.
+As this was an individual project, my contributions included:

-My responsibilities included:

 * Designing and developing the Android application
 * Implementing user authentication and account management